RENCI-NRIG/x-cite/index.md

 researchers using the [CHESS] synchrotron X-ray facility and similar light sources.

-This is the course outline:
+This is the training overview:

 ## Theme 1: Programming Fundamentals